How To Make The Best Canadian Bacon

 - Onion powder, 1 teaspoon

-- Garlic powder, 1 teaspoon
+- Garlic powder, 1 teaspoon, or several cloves garlic

 - Hungarian Paprika, 1 teaspoon